filisko/testable-functions/README.md

 $functions->include($dirname);
 ```

-Keep in mind that loading the following during tests will make the available across all the other tests:
+Keep in mind that loading things like globals will make them available across all the other tests and you may not want this:

-- globals (use `@backupGlobals`)
+- globals (`@backupGlobals`)
 - classes or functions (`@runInSeparateProcess`)
-- static variables or properties (use `@backupStaticAttributes)
+- static variables or properties (`@backupStaticAttributes`)

 To solve this issue, use PHPUnit's docblocks shown above.